2024–25 Thai League 3 Southern Region

 The 2024–25 Thai League 3 Southern Region is part of the 2024–25 Thai League 3 Regional Stage, consisting of 12 clubs located in the southern region of Thailand.
 The season will commence on 14 September 2024, with clubs competing in a round-robin format featuring home-and-away matches.
 The Regional Stage will conclude on 29 March 2025, at which point the top two clubs will advance to the National Championship Stage, while the bottom-placed club will face relegation to the Thailand Semi-pro League for the following season.
 This stage reflects the growing enthusiasm for football in Thailand's southern provinces, where clubs from coastal and rural areas proudly represent their regions on a national level.

 Seasonal Changes

 Relegation from Thai League 2

-Krabi was relegated from Thai League 2 and will now compete in the Southern Region, bringing with it a wealth of experience from a higher division.
+Krabi was relegated from Thai League 2 and will now compete in the Southern Region, carrying experience with it from a higher division.